iron-io/docs/worker/reference/api/index.md

 #### Response

 The response will be a JSON object.
 The `schedules` property will contain a JSON array of objects, each representing a schedule.
+See [Get Info About a Scheduled Task](#get_info_about_a_scheduled_task) for full output description.

 Sample: